 Find out the step-by-step process in our guide!

-Legacy System Modernization Experience of SPD Technology – Client’s Story
+Legacy Application Modernization Journey at SPD Technology – Client’s Story

 With this objective in mind, our client, a legal tech startup, enlisted our expertise to overhaul a previously developed mission-critical web-based application for their remote notary service.
-Their product, a web service facilitating online notary assistance for individuals and businesses of different sizes, matches users with suitable legal experts tailored to each case.
+Their product is a web service that facilitates online notary assistance and matches users with legal experts.

 Conclusion